shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - ***Anycast***.
 Anycast is often employed by content distribution networks (CDNs) to direct the requests of their customers to the nearest servers, ensuring speedy data delivery to their customers.
 - ***Prefix hijacking and misconfigurations***.
 A malicious AS may advertise prefixes belonging to another organization to attract its traffic.
 An AS may also make such annoucements unintentionally due to misconfiguration.

-Distinguishing between prefix hijacking, misconfiguration, and legitimate MOAS can be a complex task.
+Distinguishing between prefix hijacking, misconfiguration, and legitimate MOAS is a complex task.
 The challenge arises from the resemblance of these behaviors, as they often display similar characteristics.
-Moreover, accurately identifying and classifying these situations necessitates a route origin registry with high coverage and accuracy.
+Moreover, accurately identifying and classifying these situations necessitates a route origin try with high coverage and accuracy.

-# Problems in Current Route Origin Registry
+# Problems in Current Route Origin try

-This section outlines several challenges faced by the current route origin registration mechanisms in distinguishing legitimate MOAS events from malicious MOAS incidents, such as route hijacking.
+This section outlines several challenges faced by the current route origin registries in distinguishing legitimate MOAS events from malicious MOAS incidents, such as route hijacking.

 ## Security Risks from Partial Adoption